leite/fgodmod/README.md

 		Better deselection support of player and game list, by having tooltip showing escape hotkey and seperate deseletion when hitting escape.

+		Better show rating column from players, better viewable (also in dialog).

 	In-Game: